Fire and rescue services

 More information:

 You may be at risk of cyber-based threats during overseas travel to any country.
 Digital identity theft is a growing concern.
-Your devices and personal data can be compromised, especially if you’re connecting to Wi-Fi, using or connecting to shared or public computers, or to Bluetooth.
+Your devices and personal data can be compromised, especially if you're connecting to public Wi-Fi networks, using or connecting to shared or public computers, or Bluetooth.

-Social media can also be risky in destinations where there are social or political tensions, or laws that may seem unreasonable by Australian standards.
+Social media can also be risky in destinations where there are social or political tensions or laws that may seem unreasonable by Australian standards.
 Travellers have been arrested for things they have said on social media.
 Don't comment on local or political events on your social media.

 More information:

-To stay safe from terrorism:
+To stay safe:

-If there's an attack, leave the affected area immediately if it's safe to do so.
+If there’s an attack, leave the area as soon as it's safe to do so.

 Terrorism is a threat worldwide.